nikr/api_docs/doc/lists_api.md

 Add People Endpoint
 -------------------
-Adds a list of people to a list asynchronously.
-After this call returns, you can expect the people to be in the list after a few minutes.
+Adds people to a list.

 ### Parameters
 * `people_ids`: A JSON list containing ids of people you want added to the list.
+Up to 100,000 ids are accepted.

 ### Example